The Holy Lord said: Once more hear from me the supreme word which I speak to you, who are beloved, with the desire for your welfare (10:1).

 The originless Origin

-“Neither the multitude of gods nor the great seers know My origin.
-In truth I am the source of all the gods and the great seers” (10:2).
+Neither the multitude of gods nor the great seers (rishis) know my origin.
+In truth I am the universal source of the gods and the great seers (10:2).

 The source of virtues

-In the West we continually find the delusion that goodness can somehow be produced by thoughts and deeds, that virtue can be developed in us rather like seeds sown in a garden or steel be tempered in a flame.
+In the West we continually find the delusion that goodness can somehow be produced by thoughts and deeds, that virtue can be developed in us like seeds sown in a garden or steel can be tempered in a flame.
 But this is a great delusion.
-Real spiritual change (progress) is a matter of mystical experience, of union with God.
+It is a matter of mystical experience, of union with God.
 For Krishna next says:

 Knowledge=jnana.
 Jnana means knowledge in the sense of wisdom, of truly understanding something.
 It can also mean good sense, but in spiritual texts it almost always means knowledge of Brahman, the Absolute.

-Patience=kshama.
+Forbearance=kshama.
 Forgiveness, patience, and forbearance–kshama is all of these.

-Truth=satyam.
+Truthfulness=satyam.
 Satyam means truth, reality, truthfulness, and honesty.

 Self-restraint=dama.
 Dama is self-control, self-restraint, and control of the senses.

-Tranquility=shama.
+Calmness [equanimity]=shama.
 Shama means calmness, tranquility, and control of the internal sense organs, including the mind.
 It can also mean being the same in all situations or in relation to others, being equal-minded at all times.

-Pleasure=sukham.
+Happiness=sukham.
 Sukham is happiness and joy, also the state of being happy and joyful.
 It is the quality of being pleasant and agreeable, as also the mental condition of being pleasant or agreeable.

 Birth=bhava.
 Bhava is “becoming,” from the verb “bhu” or “bhavh” which means to become or to exist.
 So it also means birth.